10 Survival Horror Games Coming in 2025

 3. Heartworm

-Heartworm is shaping up to be a unique blend of Resident Evil and Fatal Frame, capturing the best of classic survival horror while carving out its own identity.
+Heartworm is shaping up to be a unique blend of Resident Evil and Silent Hill, capturing the best of classic survival horror while carving out its own identity.
 Like Resident Evil, it features fixed camera angles, retro-style visuals (with optional PS1-inspired filters), exploration-heavy gameplay, and puzzles.
 But instead of a handgun, your weapon is a camera similar to the mechanics of Fatal Frame.

 Visually, Heartworm isn’t just another “RE clone.”
 Its surreal, dreamlike environments stand out immediately, evoking the tone and atmosphere of Alone in the Dark (1992) with a distinctly Lovecraftian flair.
 I’m especially excited to explore these bizarre locations, which promise to be more than just backdrops, they seem designed to reflect the protagonist’s inner turmoil.